maticstric/ebukafy/README.md

 1. Download some html that you want to convert into an ebook with a tool like `wget`
 2. Run `ebukafy create-skeleton` to create a skeleton of an epub directory
 3. Put the downloaded html into the `EPUB/text` directory of the skeleton
 4. Since most html files online will have a bunch of cruft at the beginning of the book, at the end of the book, and between the chapters, remove everything that you won't need.
-You essentially just want to keep all the paragraph tags, the actual text of the book.
+You essentially just want to keep all the paragraph tags: the actual text of the book
 5. Run `ebukafy split` to split the big html file into multiple files with correct headers
 6. You can use `ebukafy smarten-quotes` to convert any straight quotes to curly/smart quotes
 7. After all the xhtml files in the `EPUB/text` directory are as you want them to be, run `ebukafy generate-manifest` and `ebukafy generate-spine` to populate the manifest and spine tags in the `content.opf` file.
 While the manifest should be good as is, the spine needs to be reordered *in reading order*, not alphabetical as is the default (more info in the [generate-spine README](#ebukafy-generate-spine)).
 This is also a good time to add any extra metadata you might find useful in the metadata tag of the `content.opf` file.
 [Here](https://wiki.mobileread.com/wiki/Metadata#ePUB_metadata) are some examples of what you can add
-8. Run `ebukafy generate-toc` to generate the table of contents from the spine done in the previous step.
+8. Run `ebukafy generate-toc` to generate the table of contents from the spine done in the previous step
 9. Optionally replace the cover image.
 The one provided in the skeleton is just an all black 1400 x 2100 jpg.
 To change it just replace the cover in the `EPUB/images` directory.
 Keep the name as `cover.jpg` or manually edit `content.opf` if you know what you're doing
 10. After everything is done run `ebukafy build` to build this epub folder into an actual epub file
-11. Before reading run `ebukafy epubcheck` to make sure everything within the epub is up to the specification of the epub standard
+11. Before reading, run `ebukafy epubcheck` to make sure everything within the epub is up to the specification of the epub standard and fix any errors
 12. To read on a kobo or kindle please use a tool like [Calibre](https://calibre-ebook.com/) to convert the book to the appropriate format (kepub and azw3 respectively)

 # Tools